Rigs of Rods: Critical reception

 Physicist Brian Beckman described Rigs of Rods as "one of the best driving simulations I have ever seen."
 Rigs of Rods was featured in PC Gamer UK in the Christmas 2007 edition.
 French magazine MicroSim previewed Rigs of Rods in their June 2008 issue.
 Rigs of Rods author, Pierre-Michel Ricordel, was invited to talk about the game at the French convention, Libre Software Meeting on July 10, 2009.

-Proprietary Adaptation
+Proprietary adaptation

-In 2011, some Rigs of Rods developers gathered to write a new proprietary program called BeamNG.drive using the basics from what they had learned making Rigs of Rods, which they later released as a commercial product.
+In 2011, some Rigs of Rods developers gathered to write a new proprietary video game called BeamNG.drive using the basics from what they had learned making Rigs of Rods.
+By 2015 BeamNG.drive was released as an Early access release.